Client Stories

 If you’re not familiar with Utah Housing Corporation, it promotes homeownership by offering 100% financing in the form of a first and second mortgage.
 The second mortgage will include your required down payment and closing costs.
 Sounds like a good deal, right?

-In other words, as long as that second mortgage has a balance (and you can’t afford to pay it off) you are stuck not being able to refinance through anyone else but Utah Housing.
-Did I mention they have higher interest rates?
+A Utah Housing mortgage loan is great if it’s the only option you have.
+The interest rates are quite a bit higher than what you would get on a normal FHA or Conventional loan.
+However, the biggest issue in the long run is that they don’t subordinate the second mortgage to any other lender.
+This means that as long as that second mortgage has a balance (and you can’t afford to pay it off) you are stuck not being able to refinance through anyone else but Utah Housing.
+Did I mention Utah Housing mortgage loans have higher/pricier interest rates?
 Good, you get my point.

 Back to our refinance story.

-My borrowers actually looked into refinancing their loan back in Jun,e and were told they couldn’t.
-The loan officer didn’t look beyond that $7,000+ second mortgage balance that was in the way.
+My borrowers actually looked into refinancing their mortgage loan back in June, and were told they couldn’t.
+The loan officer didn’t look beyond that $7,000+ second mortgage balance that would not subordinate.
+My borrower decided to give it another try, found my website online, and reached out to ask for a second opinion.

 I figured he has owned this home for 3 years now, so he must have equity in it by now.

-I also know my guidelines: a second mortgage taken out at the same time with a first is called a “purchase second”.This means that the second mortgage can be paid off when doing a rate and term refinance – it won’t be considered a cash-out (where one would need to have at least 15% equity left in the home).
+I also know my guidelines: a second mortgage taken out at the same time with a first is called a “purchase second”.
+This means that the second mortgage can be paid off when doing a rate and term refinance without the transaction being considered a cash-out.
+Cash-out transactions require more equity in the home, and would be a deal breaker in this situation.

 I only needed this family to have a minimum of 3% equity in their home to save them money on a refinance.
 So we started a refinance application, crossing our fingers and toes.
+The “gamble” paid off.

 When the appraisal report came back, the value of the property had increased by 23%.
-That’s an average of a little over 7% per year – with no significant improvements to the home since purchasing it!
+That’s an average of a little over 7% per year – with no significant improvements to the home since purchasing it.

-Third best part?
+• Third best part?
 The first mortgage payment will be due February 1st, so my borrowers won’t need to make a December or a January mortgage payment.
 That’s two mortgage payments that can go into a savings account for a rainy day, or towards paying down debt.
 Or both.

 Was Santa ever that generous to you?